 ☑️ ROUGH CUTS

-The SFJFF accepts rough cuts of almost completed films as Festival entries.
-Rough cut entries must have an expected completion date of May 1, 2024 or earlier.
+The SFJFF accepts rough cuts with an expected completion date of May 1, 2026 or earlier.
+However, we cannot guarantee review of updated links once a project is submitted.

 By submitting your film, you are affirming that you are authorized to submit this film to the San Francisco Jewish Film Festival.
+It is the sole responsibility of the applicant to secure authorization and clearance from the copyright holders of any copyrighted material included in the submitted film.
+SFJFF and JFI is not responsible for copyright infringements and reserves the right to disqualify any film that uses unauthorized copyrighted material.
 If your film is accepted, your submission to the Festival also authorizes us to retain a copy of the submitted work in our non-circulating Festival archive and to use a two-minute promotional excerpt from it for festival promotion and on the web in perpetuity.

 ☑️ NOTIFICATION